mikel/mikel.github.io/_pages/about.md

 University couldn't keep me interested and I dropped out with a year to go and started persuing my own goals, 5 years of working in the IT industry, building a highly successful ISP from the ground up, helping form the Victorian Internet Exchange and learning everything I could about everything I could left me unfullfilled.

-So I went and become a full time volunteer with the Church of Scientology helping people from around the world solve personal problems and life crippling issues.
+So I went and become a full time volunteer with the [Church of Scientology](https://www.scientology.org/) helping people from around the world with [solutions for personal problems and life crippling issues](https://www.volunteerministers.org/).

 After a decade of volunteering, I returned to the work force and started reinteractive and what would eventually become MetaPulse.
 I spent the next 10 years growing reinteractive and MetaPulse as well as starting and exiting four other companies.